LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/studio.rst

 	Please share 1 to 2 goals for your career.

 3. Your inspirational statements.
-	This can be anthing that motivates you from stories to quotes to ideas.
+	This can be anything that motivates you from stories to quotes to ideas.
 	Please share 1 to 2.

 After the studio, make sure to write your goals and inspirational statements somewhere where you will regularly see them!